 BAD: Will this product succeed?
 Who knows, but there’s a couple of concerns that it’s going to have to address first.
 We wish them the best of luck.

 BETTER: I can see this working, but here’s two things I’d change…

 Patronizing (and stating the obvious)

-BAD: Whilst Facebook co-founder and CEO Mark Zuckerberg has a motto of “Move Fast and Break Things”, certainly product security is not an area that this oft-reported phrase applies.
+BAD: Whilst Facebook CEO Mark Zuckerberg has a motto of “Move Fast and Break Things”, certainly product security is not an area that this oft-reported phrase applies.

-BETTER: Security is one area where you don’t move fast or break things, no matter what Zuck says.
+BETTER: Security is one area where you don’t move fast and break things, no matter what Zuck says.

 2. Be yourself

 This is really a corollary to speaking with authority.
 Unless you are an exceptionally good writer, like so good that you should be touting for a book deal, you are not going to sound authentic trying to be someone else.
 And really what’s the point of that anyway?